CodeYourFuture/immersive-go-course/projects/concurrency/README.md

 ## Learning Objectives:

 - Suggest orders of magnitude for the speed of different read operations
+- Explain why web applications are concurrent by default
 - Define the term "memory barrier"/"fence" in the context of memory models
 - Explain when and why synchronisation is needed
 - Choose appropriate synchronisation primitives for specific problems from atomics, wait-groups, mutexes/locks, read-write locks, and channels
 - Identify the critical section across multiple statements

 ## Background

+### Threads and concurrency

+Normally when we run a program, it runs one instruction at a time.
+It starts at the start of a `main` function and goes top-to-bottom (sometimes jumping into functions, and back out of them).

+There are limits to how fast any one instruction can be run.
+Processors have stopped getting faster.
+Instead, we now add more processors to a computer.
+This allows a computer to do more than one thing at a time.
+But it's much harder to tell a computer in what order things need to happen, or what things must/mustn't happen at the same time.

+Most practical projects, and almost all servers, use concurrency - running more than one thing at a time - to improve their performance.
+They start multiple threads which can independently perform work.

+But this concurrency doesn't come for free.
+It's really easy to write incorrect concurrent code, and this often results in serious (and hard to debug!) bugs, or bottlenecks which fall back to single-threaded performance.

 ### Memory models